goodtimes-code/osc2laser/README.md

   - -10 to 10: scaling factor of shape (1 = no scale)
 - /effect/rotation_degrees
   - 0 to 360: degrees of static rotation (0 = no rotation)
+- /effect/color_change/[r, g, b]
+  - 0 to 255: color intensity of red, green and blue

 # Roadmap
 This is what needs to be worked on.